Monday, February 23, 2026

 My Lufisto trading card collection

-I've been a fan of Loue O'Farrell for many years because Tabarnak de Team from their appearances in Limitless Wrestling, as such I would watch shows they were on, and that is how I first saw Loue O'Farrell.
+I've been a fan of Loue O'Farrell for many years because of Tabarnak de Team from their appearances in Limitless Wrestling.
+There is so much wrestling to watch there isn't enough time to watch all of it.
+So if I find someone or a tag team that I like I will follow them and watch the shows they are on and that is how I first saw Loue O'Farrell.

 I can't speak enough on just how good Loue is in the ring, her 729 day reign as the NSPW Junior Heavyweight Champion was a declaration of how good she is.
 One of the struggles they discuss in the film is how being Canadian makes it difficult get noticed and to be able to work in the thriving United States wrestling scene.